-- Lab sessions will take place in Room ISG-86, Inglis Building Ground Floor, Centre for Smart Infrastructure & Construction (CSIC) corridor. - This activity doesn't involve preliminary work, but it will be beneficial to read the handouts beforehand.
+- Lab sessions will take place in the Structures Lab, Inglis Building Ground Floor, which is adjacent to the Robotics Lab. - This activity doesn't involve preliminary work, but it will be beneficial to read the handouts beforehand.

 Full Technical Report: